 Correctness of the Remote Server Key The the remote server's key must be correctly specified.
 An incorrect key will prevent the transports from being retrieved.

-Directory under target The directory specified in the target field must exist.
-If the directory is not present, it is created by ReportServer automatically while retrieving the transports.
+Directory under target • specified in the target field must exist.
+If the directory is is created by ReportServer automatically while retrieving the main/mappings.cf

-Reloading the Configuration

-After any changes to the transport.cf or other configuration files, the new configuration must be loaded.
+Reloading the Configuration After any changes to the transport.cf or other configuration files, the new configuration must be loaded.
 This is done using the config reload terminal command, which ensures that the changes take effect.